axelerant/engg-handbook/content/docs/common-areas/_index.md

 A reverse proxy is a server that sits in front of web servers and forwards client requests to those servers.
 A reverse proxy can help increase the security, performance, and reliability of web services by performing tasks such as load balancing, caching, compression, encryption, and firewall protection.

 ### Varnish
+Varnish is a web application accelerator also known as a caching HTTP reverse proxy1.
+It is a software that you install in front of any server that speaks HTTP and configure it to cache the contents.
+And it needs careful configuration and testing.

 ## CPU intensive tasks in background